Mirciulica15/aks-cluster-prod/README.md

 Whenever a Checkov check is skipped, it **must be added** to the list below, along with the file it belongs to.

+#### AKS Cluster (`aks.tf`)

-- CKV_AZURE_170 (`aks.tf`): Intentionally using a free SKU to avoid costs
+- CKV_AZURE_170: Intentionally using a free SKU to avoid costs
-- CKV_AZURE_232 (`aks.tf`): Intentionally using a single node pool for both system and user workloads to avoid costs
+- CKV_AZURE_232: Intentionally using a single node pool for both system and user workloads to avoid costs
-- CKV_AZURE_115 (`aks.tf`): Intentionally not using private cluster to avoid the cost of setting up a Bastion VM or installing a VPN
+- CKV_AZURE_115: Intentionally not using private cluster to avoid the cost of setting up a Bastion VM or installing a VPN

+#### Key Vault (`key-vault.tf`)

+- CKV2_AZURE_32: Intentionally using public endpoint with IP whitelist instead of private endpoint to avoid additional networking costs

+#### Virtual Network (`vnet.tf`)

+- CKV2_AZURE_31 (nodes subnet): AKS manages network security for node subnet; NSG is not required as AKS applies its own security rules
+- CKV2_AZURE_31 (pods subnet): AKS manages network security for pod subnet; delegated subnet cannot have NSG as Cilium handles network policies

+#### Hubble UI (`hubble-ui.tf`)

+- CKV_K8S_43: Using version tags instead of digests for easier updates and readability
+- CKV_K8S_30: TODO - Add security context to pods and containers
+- CKV_K8S_28: TODO - Drop NET_RAW capability from containers
+- CKV_K8S_29: TODO - Apply security context to deployment
+- CKV_K8S_15: TODO - Set imagePullPolicy to Always
+- CKV_K8S_8: TODO - Add liveness probes to containers
+- CKV_K8S_9: TODO - Add readiness probes to containers

 ### Configuration